 With growing consumer demand for food products sourced from suppliers with improved animal welfare practices, some companies have stepped up to the plate to fill this niche.

-To explore the nuts and bolts around animal welfare certification programs, TraceGains sat down with Janice Neitzel, CEO, Sustainable Solutions Group, a company that consults with food manufacturers, grocery stores and restaurants looking to source meat, dairy and egg products from suppliers that keep animal welfare in mind.
+To explore the nuts and bolts around animal welfare certification programs, TraceGains sat down with Janice Neitzel, CEO, Sustainable Solutions Group.
+This company consults with food manufacturers, grocery stores, and restaurants that sources meat, dairy, and egg products from suppliers that keep animal welfare in mind.

 Neitzel: There are few farm animal welfare regulations.
-Even USDA Organic does not thoroughly regulate animal welfare; instead, it is much more about the quality of feed for livestock and poultry.
-This gap in regulations has resulted in a myriad of certifications created by animal protein industries, animal welfare NGOs [Non-Governmental Organizations], food companies, etc. Some examples include on-farm certifications and slaughter animal welfare certifications.
+Even USDA Organic does not thoroughly regulate animal welfare; instead, it’s much more about the quality of feed for livestock and poultry.
+This gap in regulations has resulted in a myriad of certifications created by animal protein industries, animal welfare NGOs [Non-Governmental Organizations], food companies, etc. Some examples include on-farm accreditations and slaughter animal welfare certifications.
 Multiple programs exist for nearly every species of livestock and poultry (beef cattle, dairy cattle, pigs, chickens, turkeys, etc.).
 The first thing to look at is the strength of the program behind the certification.

 TraceGains: Is every farm required to be audited for the certification to be awarded?

 Neitzel: Some programs only require random audits of farms, which isn’t as strong a program.
 Frequency of required audits is essential, and typically an annual third-party inspection is required.
 Some programs audit every farm, but only once every three years.
 Less frequent audits should only be allowed when a farm has passed a robust third-party audit for multiple years.
 The skill of the auditor is also an essential component of a robust certification program.

 TraceGains: If a certification has a strong program, what else is needed to trust the certification?